fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 The success of IUI when combined with progesterone support depends on several factors, including your age, the underlying cause of infertility, and your specific treatment protocol.

-If you are under 35, the pregnancy rate per IUI cycle with progesterone support is generally around 15 to 25%.
+If you are under 35, the pregnancy rate per IUI cycle with progesterone support may be around 15 to 25%.

 When should I take progesterone after IUI?